pierangeloc/ray-tracer-zio/pres/deckset-scala-ams-2020-02-27.md

 ### Conclusion - **ZLayer**
 [.text: alignment(left)]

-- Deps graph in the code 💪
+- Dependency graph in the code 💪
 - Type safety, no magic 🙌
 - Compiler helps to satisfy requirements 🤗
-- Join ZIO Discord channel 😊
+- Try it out, and join ZIO Discord channel 😊

 ---